anonymous-researcher-ZTBP/StorageIOAnalyzer/README.md

 ## Contributing

 As this is a preliminary version, we are not actively seeking contributions at this time.
 However, feedback and suggestions are welcome.
-Please contact sanghune.jung@gmail.com with any ideas or issues.
+Please contact.com with any ideas or issues.

 ## License